 Richard C. Pfenniger, Jr. Mr. Pfenniger is a private investor and has served as a director of the Company since January 2008.
 During his career, Mr. Pfenniger has served as an executive officer of several companies, including as Chief Executive Officer and President of Continucare Corporation, a provider of primary care physician and practice management services, from 2003 until 2011, where he also served as Chairman of the Board of Directors of Continucare Corporation from 2002 until 2011.
 Previously, Mr. Pfenniger served as the Chief Executive Officer and Vice Chairman of Whitman Education Group, Inc. from 1997 through June 2003.
 Prior to joining Whitman, he served as the Chief Operating Officer of IVAX from 1994 to 1997, and, from 1989 to 1994, he served as the Senior Vice President-Legal Affairs and General Counsel of IVAX Corporation.
 Prior thereto he was engaged in the private practice of law.
-Mr. Pfenniger currently serves as a director of Asensus Surgical, Inc. (NYSE American: ASXC), a medical device company, Cocrystal Pharmaceuticals, Inc. (NASDAQ:COCP), a clinical stage biotechnology company, and Sema4 Holding Corp.
-(NASDAQ:SMFR), a patient-centered health intelligence company dedicated to advancing healthcare through data-driven insights.
+Mr. Pfenniger currently serves as a director of Asensus Surgical, Inc. (NYSE American: ASXC), a medical device company, Cocrystal Pharmaceuticals, Inc. (NASDAQ:COCP), a clinical stage biotechnology company, Fluent, Inc. (NASDAQ:FLNT), a company utilizing proprietary data science to assist global brands in customer acquisition, and GeneDx Holding Corp.
+(NASDAQ:WGS), a patient-centered health intelligence company dedicated to advancing healthcare through data-driven insights.
 He also serves as the Vice Chairman of the Board of Trustees and as a member of the Executive Committee of the Phillip and Patricia Frost Museum of Science.
 Mr. Pfenniger previously served as a director of GP Strategies Corporation (NYSE:GPX), a corporate education and training company, BioCardia, Inc. (NASDAQ: BCDA), clinical-stage regenerative medicine company developing novel therapeutics for cardiovascular diseases, and Wright Investors' Services Holdings, Inc. (OTC US:IWSH), an investment management and financial advisory firm.